mathenriqu/mathenriqu/README.md

-## What’s Up, pleased to meet, i'm Matheus Henrique!
+## Hey, pleased to meet you, I'm matheus henrique!

-- 🌱 I’m studend a Enginner Software
+- 🌱 I’m student a Engineer Software
 - 🔭 I’m currently working on Back-end